Japanese calendar: 10-days ()

-These are frequently used to indicate approximate times, for example, "the temperatures are typical of the jōjun of April"; "a vote on a bill is expected during the gejun of this month."
+These are frequently used to indicate approximate times, for example, "the temperatures are typical of the jōjun of April"; "a vote on a bill is expected during the gejun of this month".
 The magazine Kinema Junpo was originally published once every jun (i.e. three times a month).

 Days

-The table below shows dates written with traditional numerals, but use of Arabic numerals (1日, 2日, ３日, etc.) is extremely common in everyday communication, almost the norm.
+The list below shows dates written with traditional numerals, but use of Arabic numerals (1日, 2日, ３日, etc.) is extremely common in everyday communication, almost the norm.